sirh3e/W21_Netzwerktechnik/README.md

 $ systemctl status iptables ip6tables
 ```

-The firewall is configured with this and should do its job from now on.
+The firewall is configured from now, with this and should do its job from now on.

 ## Quintessence
 Unfortunately, the project could not be completed.
 The reasons were many and varied.
 Primarily, there was too little time available.
 However, we really enjoyed the opportunity to physically come to the school again and experience a professional exchange.